pirelenito/js_that_lives_on/slides/building_up_the_ui_with_tdd.md

 ![Component](slides/img/components_05.png)

 --
-# Start to add behavior by specs
+# Start to add behavior

 --
 # With TDD magic

 --
+# What is a component?

+--
+## Document element encapsulated by a JavaScript object that we call View.

+--
-# Progress Bar View
+# Progress Bar
-## The non-interactive
 ![Component](slides/img/progress_bar.png)

 --